Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Large expansion of the transfer matrix

+where the first sum is taken over all possible ways of ordering the R-matrices such that each act on a different physical space.
+Notice that $R^{(1,3)}_{0,a}$ does not contribute at leading order because it acts as $\sigma^+$ on the auxiliary space, so it needs to be paired with a $R^{(0)}_{0,a}$ to contribute to the transfer matrix.
+As $R^{(0)}_{0,a} R^{(1,3)}_{0,a}$ is of order $u$ instead of $u^2$, it only contributes at next-to-leading order.

-Let us now perform this sum.
-Notice that the number of $\sigma^+$ appearing in these three types of terms is exactly the same as the number of deformation parameters, $a_2$ and $a_3$.
-This simplifies our computation, as we can study separately terms with different powers of them.
-For example, it is clear that the term with no deformation parameters can only come from the product of $L$ terms of the form $2a_1 u \mathbb{I}_0 \mathbb{I}_a$, giving us a contribution of the form $(2a_1 u)^{L} \mathbb{I}$ to $A$ and another of the same form to $D$.
+To simplify these sums, we can take advantage of the fact the number of $\sigma^+$ acting on a physical space that appear in a term is exactly the same as the number of deformation parameters, $a_2$ and $a_3$, it has.\footnote{One might argue that this is not true because $R^{(0)}_{0,a}$ contains terms with $\sigma^+$ but no deformation parameter.
+However, $R^{(0)}_{0,a}$ cannot appear at leading order without $R^{(2)}_{0,a}$, so this counting holds.} Thus, we can separate the different terms by how many powers of the deformation parameters they have.
+For example, it is clear that the term with no deformation parameters can only come from the product of $L$ terms of the form $R^{(1,1)}_{0,a}(u)=2a_1 u \mathbb{I}_0 \mathbb{I}_a$